NicholasLYang/uptointerpretation/content/posts/c-is-cool.md

 ---

 I've been using C for my classes and I can't help but be really really happy about that.
 I've played with C before.
-Well, actually, C was my first language.
+Actually C was my first language.
 I tried learning it as a stepping stone to Objective C and iOS development, but I quickly gave it up after getting to pointers and arrays.
-Granted, I was like 11.
-After that, I've played with C in various places.
-First, I had to use C++ in an internship, where I got to play around with performance optimization and profiling.
-Then, last year because I was bored with using Java in my classes, I started to write some data structures in C. Just basic stuff like linked lists, binary trees, maybe a hash table.
+Granted I was like 11.
+After that, I played with C in various places.
+First I had to use C++ in an internship, where I got to play around with performance optimization and profiling.
+Then last year because I was bored with using Java in my classes, I started to write some data structures in C. Just basic stuff like linked lists, binary trees, maybe a hash table.
 I found it really intriguing and a lot of fun to play with.
-Oh sure, segfaults were annoying and the whole lack of decent typing or safety led to some less than safe code.
+Oh sure---segfaults were annoying and the whole lack of decent typing or safety led to some less than safe code.
 But overall it was a good experience.

-Now, this semester, I'm in Computer Systems Organization, a class with a lot of C programming.
-And honestly I'm having the time of my life.
+This semester, I'm in Computer Systems Organization, a class with a lot of C programming.
+And I'm having the time of my life.
 C is just such a *cool* language.
 Oh sure, it doesn't have the fancy features of Python/Ruby, the metaprogramming of Lisp or the libraries of JavaScript.
 But it's just so damn minimal.
 I've been trying to learn about compilers and language development (albeit at a glacial pace, I do have other things in my life) and C is just such an intriguing language from a design standpoint.

 Like take lexical scoping.
 C doesn't allow you to declare functions in functions.
 The best you can get are function pointers.
 But as a